e-picas/bash-utils/CONTRIBUTING.md

 -   the test of a feature is first written and should fail
 -   the feature is developed to pass the tests

-Once your module is done, ask a pull-request to the "dev-modules" branch.
+Once your module is done, ask for a pull-request to the "dev-modules" branch.
 It is at least up-to-date with last "master" release.

 A module is finally integrated on "master" ONLY IF IT IS WELL CODED AND PASSED ITS TESTS.